tasket/Qubes-VM-hardening/README.md

    * Adding /home or subdirs of it to $privdirs is possible.
 This would quarantine everything there to set the stage for applying whitelists on /home contents.
 The $privdirs variable can be changed via the service file, for example adding a .conf file in /lib/systemd/system/vm-boot-protect.d.

    * The sys-net VM should work 'out of the box' with the vm-boot-protect-root service via the included whitelist file.
+Additional network VMs may require configuration, such as `cp sys-net.whitelist sys-net2.whitelist`.

    * Using the -root service with a [VPN VM](https://github.com/tasket/Qubes-vpn-support) requires manual configuration in the template and can be approached different ways: Whitelist (optionally with SHA) can be made for the appropriate files.
 Alternately, all VPN configs can be added under /etc/default/vms/vmname/rw so they'll be automatically deployed.

    * Currently the service cannot seamlessly handle 'first boot' when the private volume must be initialized.
 If you enabled the service on a VM before its first startup, on first start the shell will display a notice telling you to restart the VM.
 Subsequent starts will proceed normally.

 ## Releases
+   - v0.8.3  Fix for install script copying to /etc/default/vms
    - v0.8.2  Working rescue shell.
 Add sys-net whitelist, sudo config, fixes.
    - v0.8.0  Adds protection to /rw, file SHA checksums, whitelists, deployment
    - v0.2.0  Protects /home/user files and dirs